How to Create a Strong A/B Testing Hypothesis?

 Some of the important metrics that you could track to validate an idea and build a hypothesis are:

-- Traffic Report: Metrics like total traffic, the total number of visitors (overall and on individual pages) could help you track how many people will the test impact and how long it would take to finish it.
+- Traffic report: Metrics like total traffic, the total number of visitors (overall and on individual pages) could help you track how many people the test will impact and how long it would take to finish it.

-- Acquisition Report: This could help you determine where your visitors are coming from (your best traffic sources) and how the performance differs between different channels.
+- Acquisition report: This could help you determine where your visitors are coming from (your best traffic sources) and how the performance differs between different channels.

-- Landing Page Report: Your top landing and exit pages show how visitors enter and leave the site.
+- Landing page report: Your top landing and exit pages show how visitors enter and leave the site.

-- Device Type: This will help you decide whether you should focus on optimizing the user experience on a particular device on priority.
+- Device type: This will help you decide whether you should focus on optimizing the user experience on a particular device on priority.

-Test with Confidence
+Test with confidence